Anduin2017/AnduinOS-Docs/Applications/Virtual-Machines/Virt-Manager/Virt-Manager.md

 * Setting up IO-MMU
 * Ignore MSRs
 * Offline a PCIe Device (Like GPU) Before Passing Through
+* Pass through a PCIe Device (Like GPU) to a Virtual Machine
 * Enable Secure Boot for Virtual Machines
 * Enable simulated TPM for Virtual Machines
 * Install VirtIO drivers for Windows VM